 Bangladesh has to look for cheaper but less polluting models for green power generation in future instead of costly models of developed nations now in a transition to green energy, energy expert Dr M Tamim said on Sunday.

-“Green development or zero carbon emission won’t be an easy task for us,” he said at a virtual dialogue of Centre for Policy Dialogue (CPD) on budgetary steps on power sector.“The development models before us are polluting models which are successful.
-We can’t knowingly accept those polluting models, but at the same time we can’t afford to follow the reverse models of developed countries,” he added.
+“Green development or zero carbon emission won’t be an easy task for us,” he said at a virtual dialogue of Centre for Policy Dialogue (CPD) on budgetary steps on power sector.

 The World Bank and developed nations are trying to impose the models on the country which it won’t be able to implement economically, technically or management-wise, he observed.